helior/memento-ingestor/README.md

 - TODO: Raw probe output mapped to data model (JSON-SCHEMA defined).
 - TODO: On Insert, validate if shape is still as expected (per version of ffprobe, or output changes via new input params)
-- TODO: imperitively map input probe data into Memento shape (automate later)
+- TODO: imperitively map input probe data into Memento shape (automate later) May 3, 2022 ⬆ Meaning, map value from one data model, into another.
+Optinal: transforms in-between (Wait, this is just ETL but automated)
 - TODO: Save to DB

 (~ ❓OLY.AI idea ~)